pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 ### Configure Pomerium

-Now that you’ve configured your IdP, you can update your Pomerium configuration file.
+Now that you've configured your IdP, you can update your Pomerium configuration file.

 We will configure Pomerium in a Vim text editor.
 To do that, run this command: